 Designed as a fascinating introduction to the people and culture of Mongolia, the Classic Mongolian Odyssey includes visits to traditional nomadic ger camps, exploration of the grasslands, and the chance to join in the excitement and celebration surrounding Naadam, Mongolia’s National Games.

-One of our most popular journeys showcasing the diversity of Mongolia’s different regions, Classic Mongolian Odyssey: The Naadam Festival has previously been hosted by well-known personalities – including travel journalist and writer Patricia Schultz, author of the #1 New York Times Bestseller “1000 Places to See Before You Die,” which featured the Naadam Games as high on her Bucket List.
+One of our most popular journeys showcasing the diversity of Mongolia’s different regions, Classic Mongolian Odyssey: The Naadam Festival has previously been hosted by well-known personalities – including travel journalist and writer Patricia Schultz, author of the #1 New York Times Bestseller “1000 Places to See Before You Die,” which featured the Naadam Games high on her Bucket List.

 Day 1-2 Ulaanbaatar

-Touring Mongolia begins in Ulaanbaatar with a visit to Gandan Monastery, the seat of Buddhism in Mongolia – the National Museum for an excellent overview of Mongolia’s history and culture – visit Choijin Lama Temple Museum – and in the evening, drive to Zaisan Memorial, built by the former Soviet Union to commemorate fallen soldiers of World War II.
+This group tour of Mongolia begins in Ulaanbaatar with a visit to Gandan Monastery, the seat of Buddhism in Mongolia – the National Museum for an excellent overview of Mongolia’s history and culture – visit Choijin Lama Temple Museum – and in the evening, drive to Zaisan Memorial, built by the former Soviet Union to commemorate fallen soldiers of World War II.

 Day 3 Gun Galuut Nature Reserve